Discovery & Ethnology

 In 1500, in the region of Salvador in Brazil, the first Portuguese settlers landed and built their first colonial city: Salvador de Bahia, known as "the Bay of All Saints".

 The indigenous tribes were decimated and replaced by African slaves working mainly in mills.

 Today, Salvador's African heritage can still be felt in the culture, the music and the arts while its inhabitants strive to perpetuate the memory of their ancestors.

 FROM AFRICA WITH LOVE [8x52’]

-What do the names of West African cities such as Dakar, Yaoundé, Cotonou, Bamako or Abidjan bring to mind?
+What do the names of West African cities such as Dakar, Yaoundé, Cotonou, Bamako, or Abidjan suggest?

 An exhausting and spectacular transhumance